cordelia-payson/visualizing-history/README.md

 # Visualizing History
 Visualizing History was created as a result of my strong desire for a reliabe source for images of historical items without any visual clutter.
 This site is for readers, writers, and anyone with a love of history.
-Images are pulled from musuem collections for results that are more tailored than a Google search. the
+Images are pulled from musuem collections for results that are more tailored than a Google search and historically accurate.

 ## Technologies
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)